hello-robot/stretch_ros2/stretch_description/README.md

 `<xacro:include filename="stretch_gripper.xacro" />`

-As an example we provide the xacro `stretch_dry_erase_marker.xacro` and its dependent mesh files with stretch_ros.
+As an example we provide the xacro `stretch_dry_erase_marker.xacro` and its dependent mesh files with stretch_ros2.

 Some of the tools found in the [Stretch Body Tool Share](https://github.com/hello-robot/stretch_tool_share/) include URDF data.
 To integrate these tools into the URDF for your Stretch